tapunict/System-Stats-By-Keylogger/README.md

 ## Introduction

-The course aims to study and use technologies useful to build end-to-end solutions to analyze, manage, store, process, and visualize data acquired in real-time.
+The course aims to study and use useful technologies to build end-to-end solutions to analyze, manage, archive, process, and view millions of data in real-time.
 For instance, we have seen: Docker containers, and pipelines built with Logstash (for data ingestion), Kafka (for data streaming), Spark (for data processing), ElasticSearch (for data storing), and Kibana (for data visualization).

 The aim of the project is to make stats on the real-time use of the system by the user (and by users in general). <br/>
 Additionally, this project was created as an exam project, to test and practice the following skills: